MattFenner/elm-visulizations-play/README.md

 # elm-visulizations-play
-playing with the elm language and visualizations
+Playing with the elm language and visualizations.

-Output can be viewed at: https://mattfenner.github.io/elm-visulizations-play/
+Results can be viewed at: https://mattfenner.github.io/elm-visulizations-play/